Looking for events for ages 12 -18? See also our teen events.

 Family movies are periodically shown at the library.
 Free admission.
 Bring your own snacks!

-Lego Club is taking a break over the summer.
-Come build with fellow Lego fans!
+Come build with fellow Lego fans and Oregon State athletes!
 Put your skills to the test with new building challenges each month.
 Legos provided.
 Feel free to bring your own, too.
 Grades K-5.
 Drop in.
 For more information, contact Youth Services 541-766-6794.

-Makers Club is taking a break over the summer.
 The Makers Club meets in the Main Meeting Room of the Corvallis Library for all ages.
-Explore technology and making in a relaxed, fun way!
-Try out cubelets, lil bits, 3D printing, Arduino, Scratch, Sphero, and various kinds of robots.
+Hi-tech and lo-tech fun for the whole family!
 For more information, please call 541-766-6794.

-Minecraft Monday is taking a break over the summer.
-Come play Minecraft on the Xbox or iPad with other Minecraft players.
-Grades 2-5.
+Come play Minecraft on the Xbox or iPad with other elementary school-aged Minecraft players.

 Review all sixteen Oregon Battle of the Books (OBOB) books in the Grades 3-5 Division.
 Practice unofficial OBOB questions to help prepare for OBOB battles.
 Meets monthly from September – January.
 For more information, contact Youth Services at 541-766-6794.
 Looking for more information about Oregon Battle of the Books?
 Visit the official OBOB website.